blodone/basic-webapp/README.md

 * Normalize-CSS
 * Grunt Taskrunner

-I use LESS (http://lesscss.org) as CSS Preprocessor.
+I use SASS (http://sass-lang.com) as CSS Preprocessor and susy as grid framework.

 Installation
 ============